francispotter/busy-mirror/README.md

 Note that Busy does not support concurrency in any form.
 If two commands are executing at the same time, they may overwrite each other.
 Overwriting is especially risky with the `manage` command, which keeps the user's editor open until they close it.

+The format is designed to be simple (i.e. non-default queues are really just lists of items) but not idiot-proof.
+Experimentation might result in unintended consequences.

 ## Development

 Although it requires Python 3.6.5 or higher, Busy is designed to function with the Python standard library without any additional pip modules.

-However, we use coverage during unit testing, so:
+However, we use Pip packages in the devops pipeline, so:

 ```
-pip3 install coverage
+pip3 install coverage pycodestyle
 ```

 Then to run the test suite: